-3. When removing the keeper plate, make sure you recover the front sand pipes, which look like a piece of bent wire, and store safely.

-The front sandpipes.

-4. Lift out the coupled wheel sets.
+- 3. Lift out the coupled wheel sets.
 Undo the crankpin screws, recover the coupling rods and store safely.
-The crankpin screws can go into the spares box; we have no further use for these!

-5. Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs - DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear.

-6. We also need to recover the Hornby bushes the axles revolve in and place to one side for safe keeping.

-7. The axles need shortening to 22.5mm

-8. Take one of the replacement Gibson axles, and place into the inverted chassis driven axle slot above the drive gears.
+The crankpin screws can go into the spares box; we have no further use for these! - 4.
+Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear. - 5.
+We also need to recover the Hornby bushes the axles revolve in and place to one side for safe keeping. - 6.
+The axles are used as supplied no shortening required. - 7.
+Take one of the replacement Gibson axles, and place into the inverted chassis driven axle slot above the drive gears.
 Measure each side to ensure you have it centralised, and mark with a pen (we used a permanent marker) directly above the gear in the chassis that the axle gear meshes with.